rkarpeles/brotenfamily/wp-content/themes/adapt-child/dev_notes/task-list.md

 - style individual bookshelf pages
 - style main Bookshelf page

-- add link/text in footer to point people to Subscribe page
+- add link/text in footer to point people to Subscribe page (DONE)
-- set up Subscribe functionality on Subscribe page
+- set up Subscribe functionality on Subscribe page - weekly updates and blog posts (need access to their Mailchimp account for this)
-- add ability to subscribe to weekly updates from the Subscribe page

 - place Embedded Analytics on homepage
 - place visitor count on the homapage (near Embedded Analytics)

+- Add Google Analytics tracking to their site

-- add search bar in header on homepage
+- add search bar in header on homepage (?)

 - Responsive design styles
 	- menu